-An incredibly mysterious character within the Marvel Omniverse.
+Undoubtedly the most mysterious character within the Marvel Multiverse.
 The One-Above-All has only appeared and been mentioned a few times.
 He is not to be confused with One Above All, the leader of the Celestials, or any religious figures.
 The One-Above-All was first mentioned by the Living Tribunal when Doctor Strange first encountered the entity.
 The One Above All is often unofficially cited as Marvel's creator.

 When his final confrontation with Asteroth nearly left him dead Beta Ray Bill was restored to life by a mysterious, glowing white-robed man (who was clearly one of the more anonymous representations of The One-Above-All.)